GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: Experiment

 \subsection{Experimental Setup}

 \textbf{Data and time partitioning.} All state-level data are standardized to market time (AEST/AEDT) to ensure 48 half-hour steps per day.
-The training set spans from 2019-01-01 to 2020-09-30; the validation set covers 2020-10-01 to 2020-12-31 (used only for offline monitoring and analysis, not for early stopping or model selection); and the test set covers 2021-01-01 to 2021-12-31.
+The training set spans from 2019-01-01 to 2020-09-30; the validation set covers 2020-10-01 to 2020-12-31 ( used only for offline monitoring and analysis, and not used for early stopping, model selection, or hyperparameter tuning); and the test set covers 2021-01-01 to 2021-12-31.
 The input--output sliding window adopts $T_{\text{in}} = 336$ (approximately 7 days) and $T_{\text{out}} = 48$ (1 day), with temporal blocking performed at a segment length of 12 (6 hours per segment).